Hofls/devops/containers/kubernetes/kubectl/kubectl.md

 * Pod gets evicted because of logs in stdout, that break `ephemeralStorage` limit
     * Kubelet rotates logs when (they reach `containerLogMaxSize`, by default `10Mi`) and (they reach `containerLogMaxFiles`, by default 5)
     * But if `ephemeralStorage` limit is low and logs appear fast - kubelet won't have enough time to rotate logs
+        * Alternative version - somebody increased values of `containerLogMaxSize` and `containerLogMaxFiles`, now stdout break `ephemeralStorage` limit
     * Fix - raise `ephemeralStorage` limit, for example up to `1Gi`, so kubelet has time to react
+        * Alternative version - so stdout will fit into `ephemeralStorage` limit
 * Create deployment for tests:
     * `kubectl create deployment hello-minikube --image=k8s.gcr.io/echoserver:1.4`
 * Scale deployment